 The Higher Education team will support you through any injury which affects you during your enrolment period.
 At the National Centre for Circus Arts we aim to prioritise injury prevention and education over a clinical treatment service for injuries.
-To support students in this area, the National Centre employs a Strength and Conditioning teacher for two days per week - Erin Bowerman, who is at the National Centre on Thursdays and Fridays during term time.
+To support students in this area, the National Centre employs a Physical Trainer.

-Students have group sessions with Erin and additionally with their discipline group.
+Students have group sessions with Arran and additionally with their discipline group.
 These sessions are to improve education on physicality and body awareness alongside giving them tools to help them with minor injuries such as sprains and tightness.
 In conjunction with these sessions discipline teachers and year managers will also be able to support the process of learning with respect to body awareness and physicality specific to injury management and will be actively involved in tailoring individual student needs.
-If a student needs to see Erin about something specific (injury management, strength, prehab) they can request a session through the Student Support Manager (Mara).
-Alternatively a Course Manager can request they see Erin if they have a specific concern.
+If a student needs to see Arran about something specific (injury management, strength, prehab) they can contact him directly through TEAMS chat or on arran@nationalcircus.org.uk